Mini Roma Tomato

 A lovely petite fruited variety for patio containers or small gardens; producing oval shaped red fruit that are sweet with great tomato flavor; ideal for sauces, canning, salads and salsas; high yielding; staking or caging is recommended but not necessary

-Mini Roma Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+Mini Roma Tomato is an annual vegetable plant that is typically grown for its edible qualities.
 It produces red oval tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from mid to late summer.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have a pleasant taste and a firm texture.

 The tomatoes are most often used in the following ways: